Back to California

 Math Screening for Young Students

-This law requires schools to screen young students for math difficulties using approved tools and report results to the state.
+This law requires schools to screen young students in kindergarten and first grade for math difficulties using approved tests and report results to the state.

 What This Bill Does